RahmanKhorramfar91/Cpp-Cplex-Tutorial/README.md

 The tutorial designed for any OR practitioner planning to start coding OR problems in C++ and solve by ILOG Cplex.

-I the first part of the tutorial, I start with why C++ and Cple and explain how to setup Cplex for C++ and Visual Studio.
+In the first part of the tutorial, I start with why C++ and Cple and explain how to setup Cplex for C++ and Visual Studio.
 I then build and solve a simple problem (transportation problem).
 I develop several versions of this problem, each with an additional layer of automation.
 The last version allows the user to run a batch of instances from the command window.
 For each instance, a proper set of paramters is randomly generated and the results is stored in a text file.